 Welcome to PACEY’s regular policy update, which provides a summary of the latest policy developments in England and Wales concerning childcare and early years, and how we are representing your views to key decision makers.

-If you have any questions or comments about our policy work in England, please get in touch.
+If you have any questions or comments about PACEY’s policy work, please email firstname.lastname@example.org.